LukeShu/leaguer/doc/Sprint3-Retrospective.md

 # Implemented but not working well

-## Expand Peer Evaluation (#peer-expansion)

-We created scoring modules for users to select the preferred scoring method and preferred peer evaluation for users to choose from when creating a tournament.
-The peer evaluation modules calculate the score correctly but do not grab the statistics from the submission forms.
-The skeletons for three such scoring methods namely, winnerTakesAll, FibonacciPeerWithBlowout, MarginalPeer, have been created.
-The for MarginalPeer we do not have a view but we do have the methods that would calculate the score provided the stats are in the database.
-For WinnerTakesAll and FibonacciWithPeerBlowout we do have views and data being collected from the interface and used to calculate score.

 ## Remote Game UserNames (#remote_user)

 The idea behind remote usernames is that a Leaguer user would be able to add